shalibaren/ML-Finance-Applicate/README.md

 # ML-Finance-Applications
-  By collaborating finance knowledge with data science techniques to finish some projects in the end of the semester.
+  By collaborating financial knowledge with data science techniques to finish some projects in the end of the semester.

 ***
 #### Week 1: